Medically reviewed by Amanda Savage, edited 20/07/2023

 How are Tight Pelvic Muscles Diagnosed?

-Anyone, of any age, can experience a tight pelvic floor.
+Anyone, of any age, can experience a tight or overactive pelvic floor.
 The group that most often suffers is young women.
 Before treatment for pelvic pain can begin, your doctor will need to exclude other potential causes of the pain.
 To do so, they will:

 - Complete an observational pelvic examination - To see any obvious causes for your pelvic pain, such as infection or injury.